Watchdog Study: Cost of Climate Change to US Businesses in the Billions - Environmental Leader

 A government watchdog agency says that unless the US government takes a more proactive position on climate change, the cost to the economy and to American businesses will continue to mount.
 The Government Accountability Office said this week that the federal government has spent $350 billion over the last decade on disaster assistance programs like wildfires, hurricanes and crop relief.

 It said that those costs could be expected to grow at $35 billion a year to 2050.
-If anything is to be done, the report says, that the government must manage the information it has and then “craft appropriate responses.”
+If anything is to be done, the report says, the government must manage the information it has and then “craft appropriate responses.”
 The GAO is a non-partisan group and its analysis is at the behest of two lawmakers — one from each party.
 Data was collected for the study from 2015 to the present.

 “Climate change impacts are already costing the federal government money, and these costs will likely increase over time as the climate continues to change,” the GAO said.
 “The impacts and costs of extreme events – such as floods, drought and other events – will increase in significance as what are considered rare events become more common and intense because of climate change.”